Pimco appoints four more deputy CIOs after El-Erian quits

-The ongoing shakeup comes as many investors are turning their backs on the kind of bond investments Pimco is famous for offering.
-In fact, last April Gross went so far as to declare the three-decade bull run for bonds to be over.

-Reflecting that, several of the new appointments have expertise outside of the fixed-income sector, which has long been Pimco’s bread-and-butter business.
-Maisonneuve, for instance, recently joined Pimco in January to succeed Neel Kashkari as the Newport Beach, Calif.’s global head of equities.

-“Our six deputy CIOs demonstrate the strength, depth and breadth of investment talent at Pimco,” Gross, 69, said in a statement.
+“Our six deputy CIOs demonstrate the strength, depth and breadth of investment talent at Pimco,” Bill Gross, co-founder of Pimco, said in a statement.
 “Individually and as a team they have delivered for clients consistently, and they will now help lead Pimco’s investing excellence into the future.”

 El-Erian, who had been widely seen as the heir apparent to Gross, will leave the firm in mid-March.
 Gross, who shared the title of co-chief investment officer, will become the sole CIO.
 El-Erian will remain a consultant at Allianz (ALVG.DE), the German insurer that owns Pimco.